BlackHole/kexec-multiboot/README.md

 - 1st intramfs: scans for external usb device, load original image in flash if device is choosen but it is missing, read an emergency file that overrides the default slot.
 - 2nd intramfs: overrides the static cmdline, mounts the flash rootfs into /boot (to manage STARTUP_ONCE), fixes some compatibility issues due to a common bug in enigma2
 (https://github.com/torvalds/linux/blob/v5.9/Documentation/ABI/testing/sysfs-firmware-ofw) the stable api to use device tree is /proc/device-tree and not the /sys entry.

+On mispel there is different issues:
+-Kernel hang after starting.
+Booting a non SMP kernel solve
+-Kexec return an error scanning device-tree.
+By patching Kexec it start but initrd is not loaded.
+Newer stblinux supports dtb for mipsel.
+I was able to boot the same kernel like vuduo2, but is not enough.
+Follows tests with more recent 5.19.

 Preparation: